jovian-explorer/exo_k/doc/build_doc.rst

 If you are reading this, you probably do not need to build the documentation.

-But you might want to build a local version anyway.
-As we also made the choice not to keep previous versions of the documentation online, you may want to recompile the doc for your local version of the code.
+But, as we made the choice not to store previous versions of the documentation online, you may want to build a local version of the documentation for the version of the code you are currently using.
 The documentation relies on `sphinx`.
 The necessary packages can be installed using::

     pip install nbsphinx sphinx-autoapi sphinx_rtd_theme